MultiSafepay/docs/content/integrations/ecommerce-integrations/magento2/faq/does-the-magento-2-plugin-support-magento-vault.md

 read_more: "."
 ---

 Yes.
 Our latest Magento 2 plugin supports Magento Vault.
-In essence, Magento Vault is Tokenization with the use of the Magento payment gateway.
+In essence, Magento Vault is tokenization with the use of the Magento payment gateway.

 This functionality stores payment methods as a token in the Magento database and minimizes the purchase time for returning customers, thus enhancing the conversion rate by facilitating a fast and secure checkout process.